socialitylab/socialitylab.github.io/team/index.md

 Anne Pisor ("pie-zur") is a social, behavioral, and ecological scientist doing interdisciplinary and intersectoral research to address 21st century problems.
 She focuses especially on the relationship between climate change, climate adaptation, and well-being, and on cooperation and natural resource management.
 Her basic-science-meets-applications work emerged from her ongoing research on the evolution of social relationships in humans, especially relationships spanning distance and intergroup relationships.
 Anne was recently named a Rising Star by [the Human Behavior and Evolution Society](https://www.hbes.com/awards/#toggle-id-1) as an early-career researcher "whose innovative work has already advanced the field."

-In her academic life, Anne is in a new role in the [Department of Anthropology](https://anth.la.psu.edu/) and [Social Science Research Institute](https://ssri.psu.edu/) at Penn State University, where she is accepting PhD students interested in climate adaptation and health.
+Anne is an Assistant Professor in the [Department of Anthropology](https://anth.la.psu.edu/) and [Social Science Research Institute](https://ssri.psu.edu/) at Penn State University, where she is accepting PhD students interested in climate adaptation and health.
 You can [watch a talk of hers](https://www.youtube.com/watch?v=AJoGC-J_18w) for a taste of her academic approach.

-In her non-academic life, Anne is the co-founder, CEO, and Chief Scientific Officer of startup [Fortifyd](https://www.fortifyd.org), focused on helping people prepare for natural disasters before they happen.
-See the [Fortifyd](https://www.fortifyd.org) website for more details.

-Anne has backgrounds in evolutionary and cultural anthropology, social psychology, behavioral economics, demography, human biology, and applied statistcs.
-She's conducted field research in the Bolivian Amazon (2010-2018) and in the US (2022-present) and is currently focused on leading, consulting on, and mentoring on projects in East Africa, including Kenya and Tanzania.
+Outside of academia, Anne is an entrepreneur and mentor with experience founding lean startups and managing academic spinoffs.
+The mission of her former climate tech startup, Fortifyd Inc., was to help households prepare for climate impacts before they happen.
+As a mentor, Anne encourages entrepreneurs to leverage social science and consider human factors in early-stage startups.
 <br />
 <br />
 <br />